 Winifred Atwell and her ‘other piano’: 16 hit singles and a ‘blanket of silence’, sounding the limits of jazz

-I have written a chapter for a forthcoming book called Black British Jazz, edited by Jason Toynbee, Catherine Parsonage and Byron Dueck.
+I have written a chapter for the 2014 collection Black British Jazz, edited by Jason Toynbee, Catherine Tackley and Byron Dueck.
 In it I revisit the musician who really intrigued and in fact charmed me from my 2005 book Circular Breathing, the lost figure of 1950s Trinidadian honky-tonk pianist Winifred Atwell.

 This piece is informed by an interview I did in 2011 with Winnie Atwell’s drummer from the 1950s hit years, Colin Bailey, available here on my website.
 From the chapter’s introduction: